facebook/prophet/README.md

 ```
 # bash
-$ CMDSTAN=/tmp/cmdstan-2.22.1 STAN_BACKEND=PYSTAN,CMDSTANPY pip install fbprophet
+$ CMDSTAN=/tmp/cmdstan-2.22.1 STAN_BACKEND=PYSTAN,CMDSTANPY pip install prophet
 ```

 After installation, you can [get started!](https://facebook.github.io/prophet/docs/quick_start.html#python-api)

-If you upgrade the version of PyStan installed on your system, you may need to reinstall fbprophet ([see here](https://github.com/facebook/prophet/issues/324)).
+If you upgrade the version of PyStan installed on your system, you may need to reinstall prophet ([see here](https://github.com/facebook/prophet/issues/324)).

 ### Anaconda

 Use `conda install gcc` to set up gcc.
-The easiest way to install Prophet is through conda-forge: `conda install -c conda-forge fbprophet`.
+The easiest way to install Prophet is through conda-forge: `conda install -c conda-forge prophet`.

 ### Windows